soteria-security/365Inspect/README.md

+# About 365Inspect

+365*Inspect* is a Microsoft365 Audit script that runs additional so-called 'inspector scripts'-modules stored in the .\inspectors folder.

 # Purpose

-Further the state of O365 security by authoring a PowerShell script that automates the security assessment of Microsoft Office 365 environments.
+365Inspect checks a Microsoft365 environment's security (Azure, O365, Teams, SharePoint, etc.) by authoring a PowerShell script that automates the security assessment by executing additional PowerShell scripts that contain audit modules.
+Some of the audit modules are based on the CIS Baseline made by [CISSecurity](https://www.cisecurity.org/cis-benchmarks/).

+# Advantages

+With M365Inspect you can:

+* Audit your M365 Environments or your customer's M365 environments,

+* Create additional modules called 'Inspectors' to expand the depth of assessing an M365 environment,

+* Create a clear report with the vulnerabilities and misconfigurations regarding the M365 environment,

 # Setup

-365*Inspect* requires the administrative PowerShell modules for Microsoft Online, Azure AD (We recommend installing the AzureADPreview module), Exchange administration, Microsoft Graph, Microsoft Intune, Microsoft Teams, and Sharepoint administration.
+365*Inspect* requires the administrative PowerShell modules for Microsoft Online, Azure AD (We recommend installing the AzureADPreview module), Exchange Online Administration, Sharepoint Administration, Microsoft Intune,Microsoft Teams and Microsoft Graph.

 The 365*Inspect*.ps1 PowerShell script will validate the installed modules.